antD97/RestrictedRockets/readme.md

 ## Player-Specific Configuration

+- Max rockets
-- `Override server max rockets` (default: false)
+  - `Client value` (default: server)
-  - Whether or not to override the server "max rockets" value.
+    - Whether to use the server "max rockets" value or the custom one.
     - *This option will only appear if "allow client override" is enabled on the server.*
-  - `Override value` (default: 0)
+  - `Custom value` (default: 0)
     - The number of rockets this player is permitted to use before having to land/be still in water.
-    - *This option will only appear if "override server max rockets" is true.*
+    - *Only used if "client value" is set to custom.*
+- Slow fall on elytra break

-- `Override server safe elytra break` (default: false)
+  - `Client value` (default: server)
-  - Whether or not to override the server "safe elytra break" value.
+    - Whether to use the server "slow fall on elytra break" value or the custom one.
     - *This option will only appear if "allow client override" is enabled on the server.*
-  - `Override value` (default: false)
+  - `Custom value` (default: false)
-    - Whether slow falling is activated on this player if the elytra is temporarily broken after using more than the max number of rockets.
+    - Whether slow falling is activated on this player when the elytra is temporarily broken after using more than the max number of rockets.
-    - *This option will only appear if "override server safe elytra break" is true.*

-- `Override server rockets tip` (default:false)
+    - *Only used if "client value" is set to custom.*
+- Rockets tip
+  - `Client value` (default: server)
-  - Whether or not to override the server "rockets tip" value.
+    - Whether to use the server "rockets tip" value or the custom one.
-  - `Override value` (default: false)
+  - `Custom value` (default: false)
     - Whether the "remaining rockets" actionbar text is displayed on initial flight, rocket use, and rocket reset.
-    - *This option will only appear if "override rockets tip" is true.*
+    - *Only used if "client value" is set to custom.*

-- `Override server zero rockets tip persists` (default: false)
+- Zero rockets tip persists
+  - `Client value` (default: server)
-  - Whether or not to override the server "zero rockets tip persists" value.
+    - Whether to use the server "zero rockets tip" value or the custom one.
-  - `Override value` (default: false)
+  - `Custom value` (default: false)
     - Whether the "remaining rockets" actionbar text is *always* displayed when there are no more rockets left to use.
-    - *This option will only appear if "override server zero rockets tip persists" is true.*
+    - *Only used if "client value" is set to custom.*

 ---
 Copyright © 2022-2023 antD97